 Awesomeness: The popular PCB tests today in product industry are using nail beds to access all the test point.
 Because there is different layout for every PCB board, special fixture is needed.
 Designing a PCB testing nail bed takes millions of dollars and maybe more than 1 month, which is a huge cost for a company.
 By using our PCB test system, Kapsul can test the function of hardware on board without using any probes to access test point.
 Even though it may not realize all the functions of nail bed test, it will provide a much more convenience substitution for Kapsul to generally detect some hardware problems.

 Contributions: For our group we work together and simultaneously have clear divisions.
-Ziheng Wang finish the mainly hardware and software design of the test sequence, including programming of test command on Kapsul PCB command line, testing logic on Arduino PCB control board and mutual communication between Arduino and PCB.
-Zhongyuan Lu finish the saving and uploading part of testing result by WIFI module, including uploading the testing result from the Arduino control board to online database.
+Ziheng Wang finish the mainly hardware and software design of the automatic test sequence, including test command on Kapsul PCB command line,functional test of each hardware, testing logic on Arduino PCB control board and mutual communication between Arduino and PCB.
+Zhongyuan Lu finish the saving and uploading testing result by WIFI module, including uploading the testing result from the Arduino control board to online database.

 Video, github: Github: https://github.com/ZihengWang-1/ESE519-GROUP16